 "Spy" produced.
 The first real wines were produced with French advice in 1997 from Malaga Blanc and Pokdum under the names "Chatemp" and "Monsoon Valley".
-In 2012, the area covered 5,000 hectares in the "floating vineyards" in the Chao Phraya Delta, as well as in Khao Yai and Hua Hin southwest of Bangkok (in 2000, it was 3,000 hectares).
+In 2012, the vineyard area covered 5,000 hectares in the "floating vineyards" in the Chao Phraya Delta, as well as in Khao Yai and Hua Hin southwest of Bangkok (in 2000 it was 3,000 hectares).
 The Wine production quantity

-but is extremely low, because 95% are with table grapes
+is extremely low, because 95% are with table grapes

 planted.
-Of the Blend
+The Blend

-The wines are also offered outside the country in Thai restaurants.
-Founded in 1991, Château de Loei is located in the northeastern Phurua Highlands in the Loei River District.
-There, a white wine from Chenin Blanc was produced in 1995, followed in 1996 by a red wine from Syrah.
-The brewery Boon Rawd Corporation then set up experimental vineyards with 50 grape varieties in 1995 in the highlands around the Khao Yai National Park north of Bangkok.
-Today, wines from the international varieties are marketed under “Château des Brumes” and “Gran Monte Estate".
-A traditional thai drink is arrack
+The wines are also offered in Thai restaurants outside the country.
+The Château de Loei, founded in 1991, is located in the northeast of the Phurua highlands in the Loei River district.
+A white wine from Chenin Blanc was produced there in 1995, followed in 1996 by a red wine from Syrah.
+The Boon Rawd Corporation brewery then created experimental vines with 50 grape varieties in the highlands around Khao Yai National Park north of Bangkok.
+Today wines from the international varieties are marketed under “Château des Brumes” and “Gran Monte Estate”.
+It is a traditional Thai drink arrack